microsoft/vscode-pwa-analyzer/README.md

 This repo contains a simple tool to help view log files emitted by the [vscode-pwa extension](https://github.com/microsoft/vscode-pwa).
 We use it to debug issues with the adapter, and you might find it useful as well if you want to contribute to the extension.

 First, you'll need to create a log file, which you can do by setting `trace: true` in your `launch.json`.
 The next time you debug your code, the debug console will print where the log file is stored.
-You can upload that file to this tool.
-To do that:
+You can upload that file to the tool [here](https://microsoft.github.io/vscode-pwa-analyzer/index.html).

+## Contributing

+To run the tool locally:

  1. Clone this repository;
  2. Open the repository in your terminal, and run `npm install`;
  3. Run `npm start`, which will open the web UI on localhost:8080.

-The web UI will contain a field where you can upload your collected log file.
+The web UI will contain a field where you can upload your collected log file, and changes you make in the source files will automatically recompile.

 # Contributing